opus1269/photo-screen-saver/docs/faq.md

   ***

-* **I am signed in to Google Photos, but am getting an error when trying to list of albums.
+* **I am signed in to Google Photos, but am getting an error when trying to load my Google Photos albums.
 Why is that??**

     You need to sign into the Chrome Browser as the user whose Google Photos you want to use.